Kyagara/VSTweaks/README.md

 ## VSTweaks

-> [!WARNING]
-> This mod is constantly evolving and only tested on a small server of 4 players, please backup your worlds.

 I wanted to use some C# and some weeks ago I started playing Vintage Story, so I decided to port some features of my old Minecraft mods.
 My goal is to make this a collection of features and let people customize as much as possible to keep compatibility with other mods, allowing for other mods that implement a feature in a better way to be used at the same time.

 Though I am focused on adding things from the TODO list (and things I always forget to add to it), I am open to requests.